azuzunaga/lyah/README.md

 ### Types

+Types are written in capital case.
 Using `:t` on the repl tells you the type of the expression you are evaluating:

 ```hs
 ghci> let addThree x y z = x + y + z